inAudible-NG/audible-activator/README.md

 * In case of login problems use the `./audible-activator.py -d` command  to run the program in debugging mode and to login manually.

+* If you get an error in your terminal about selenium (such as `selenium.common.exceptions.WebDriverException: Message: unknown error: call function result missing 'value'`), make sure you have the most recent *compatible* chromedriver version.
+You may need to uninstall and reinstall it.

 * This program is pretty short and easy to debug.
 I cannot provide end-user support but I would be very happy to accept patches.